runderwoman/faaspot-cli/docs/executions.rst

 ..  admonition:: HTTP Request
     :class: toggle

-    You can get the status of multiple executions using the direct HTTP requests:
+    You can retrieve the statuses of multiple executions using direct HTTP requests:

     .. code-block:: sh